diamond-one/Data-Analytics-Portfolio/README.md

 ## Operations Producer at Snowball Animation and Visual Effects Studios
 **Israel (Hybrid) - Czech Republic (Hybrid) - Toronto (Remote), 2019 - 2022**

-- Established KPIs for projects, achieving budget balance.
+- Defined KPIs for a struggling project, successfully guiding it to budget balance.
-- Introduced live visual dashboards for enhanced transparency.
+- Transformed studio operations with live visual dashboards for all departments in multiple countries, enhancing project transparency and decision-making.
-- Developed an issue tracking system, reducing turnaround time by 75%.
+- Developed a cross-studio issue tracking and analysis system, speeding up turnaround time by 75%.
+- Established quota data collection of artist outputs, resulting in more accurate forecasts.

 ## Additional Experience
 - **Animation Producer / Animation Director at ASB – Animatic & Cinematic Studio, Bangkok Thailand (2013-2016)**